 “In this market, you can find competitive rates and service, but you want to pay close attention to lenders’ responsiveness and communication,” DiBugnara says.

-While you shop, it’s a good idea to focus not just on the rates you’re being quoted, but all the terms of the mortgage.
+It’s also a good idea to focus not just on the rates you’re being quoted, but all the terms of the mortgage.
 What are the late fees?
 What are the estimated closing costs?
-If you’re able to get a mortgage with the bank where you already have accounts, will they give you a better deal?
-Sometimes it makes sense to choose a loan with a slightly higher rate if the other terms are more favorable.
+Is there a prepayment penalty?
+If you’re able to get a mortgage with the bank where you already have accounts, will you get a better deal?
+Sometimes it makes sense to choose a loan with a slightly higher rate if the other terms are more favorable overall.

 After you have your financing squared away and a preapproval letter in hand, your next step as a first-time homebuyer is to hire a real estate agent.

 An experienced real estate agent who knows the area you’re looking to buy in especially well can advise you on market conditions and whether homes you want to make offers on are priced properly.
-Agents can identify potential issues with a home or neighborhood you’re unaware of, and they’ll go to bat for you to negotiate pricing and terms.
+Your agent can also identify potential issues with a home or neighborhood you’re unaware of, and go to bat for you to negotiate pricing and terms.

 “As a buyer, it costs you nothing to work with a Realtor, but they can save a lot of time and hassle [in your search],” Lindsay says.

-A mortgage preapproval doesn’t mean you’re in the clear.
-Lenders recheck your credit, bank statements, income and employment just before closing to make sure you’re still able to handle repayment.
-Making big purchases, taking out new loans or lines of credit, or even closing accounts can delay closing or kill your loan altogether, DiBugnara says.
+A mortgage preapproval doesn’t mean things are set.
+Lenders recheck your credit, bank statements, income and employment just before closing to make sure you’re still able to handle the repayment.
+Making big purchases, taking out new loans or lines of credit or even closing accounts can delay the closing or kill your loan altogether, DiBugnara says.